Three of the original four horsemen

 Sometime in 2012 I began to realize that our Big Board-little universe project had an implicit cosmology so I began to study the current issues within cosmology.
 It slowly began to appear to be a cosmological model that just might address the problems in historic models at the same time it encourages a certain respect for the legacies of all the prior cosmological belief systems.

-Saturday, February 3, 2018 at 8 AM: In We opened the door on a model and chart that uses base-2 notation from the Planck units and goes to the Age of the Universe in 202 notations.
+Saturday, February 3, 2018 at 8 AM: In We opened the door on a model and chart that uses a simple doubling of the Planck base units and goes to the Age of the Universe in 202 steps.
 The closest thing to it was a base-10 model done in 1957 by Kees Boeke that takes you from the small-scale universe to the large-scale in 40 steps.
 You may remember an online tour, Scale of the Universe, by the Huang twins.
 It even became an IMAX movie at the Smithsonian National Air and Space Museum.
 In 2014 Gerard ‘t Hooft and Stefan Vandoren wrote a definitive base-10 book.

 Base-2 and base-10 model are exponential progressions; both reflect Euler’s equation.
 Yet, base-2 replicates the doubling functions within biology and the bifurcating functions of dynamical systems (especially within mathematics).
 But it wasn’t until we thought about the fact that logically, the chart includes everything, everywhere, throughout all time, did we begin to think of it as a cosmological model.